What's happened

 How we got here

-Tensions have risen as Iran reportedly targeted the military base on Diego Garcia with missiles.
-UK Defence Secretary John Healey emphasized there is no current assessment Iran plans to attack London, but highlighted Iran's demonstrated capacity to strike across the Middle East.
-The UK is responding by strengthening its military readiness and engaging allies, amid broader concerns over energy and supply shortages linked to the Iran conflict and regional instability.
+Tensions have risen as Iran reportedly targeted the US and UK military base on Diego Garcia with missiles.
+UK officials, including Defence Secretary John Healey, state Iran's missile range does not threaten London, but acknowledge Iran's capacity to strike across the Middle East.
+The UK is also facing delays in its defense procurement, relying on allies like Germany for naval support, and is preparing for possible supply shortages due to the Iran conflict, including reopening a CO2 plant to prevent industrial shortages.

 Go deeper